 • There is no need to send a payment voucher if you pay by debit or credit card.

-• Card processing fees are not tax-deductible unless it is associated with business taxes.
+• Card processing fees are not tax-deductible unless they are associated with business taxes.

 • Do not contact the IRS if you want to cancel a card payment.
 Contact the processor instead.